Jpease1020/unit-testing-react/PITCHME.md

   - Unit Tests are fast!
 Providing a very quick feedback loop allowing faster problem solving and development.
   - No need for the Dom.
 It only needs to interact with the code.
 It works the same in your local machine as in Docker, Jenkins, Cloud Foundry etc.
+  - If you find your units are difficult to test because too many things are happening, write better code aka. go refactor your function into smaller more single-responsibility units!

 ---

-#### These functions can all be tested by
+#### Component functions can all be tested by
-  1. Passing what ever data it needs to do it's job
+  1. Passing what ever data it needs to do it's job including a dom event which is just an object
   2. Calling the function
   3. Asserting it did it's job and produced the expected result.